23 Lazy evaluation

 #> 4 4 40

-#> 5 5 50substitute(expr) captures the caller’s expression (x > 3) without evaluating it, exactly as a promise holds an unevaluated expression (Section 23.1). list2env(.data, parent = parent.frame()) creates a new environment whose bindings are the columns of the data frame, with the caller’s environment as the parent (so variables not in the data frame are still found). eval(e, envir = env) forces the expression in that environment, where x resolves to the column, not to anything in the global environment.
-The entire mechanism rests on the laziness you learned at the start of this chapter: arguments arrive as unevaluated promises, and NSE exploits that window between arrival and evaluation to inspect and redirect them.
-This is, in essence, what dplyr::filter() does, with more machinery for tidy evaluation, error handling, and grouped data frames layered on top.
+substitute(expr) captures the caller’s expression (x > 3) without evaluating it, exactly as a promise holds an unevaluated expression (Section 23.1). list2env(.data, parent = parent.frame()) creates a new environment whose bindings are the columns of the data frame, with the caller’s environment as the parent so that variables not in the data frame are still found. eval(e, envir = env) forces the expression in that constructed environment, where x resolves to the column rather than to anything in the global environment.
+This works when you write my_filter(df, x > 3) directly.
+Try wrapping it in another function, and the expression gets trapped in the wrong scope.
+This is what dplyr::filter() does, with more machinery for tidy evaluation, error handling, and grouped data frames layered on top.

 Exercises